 We would drive out of town, which is where she first seduced me.
 I was confused and not attracted to her romantically or sexually, especially with her young daughters sleeping in the back seat.

-"This was before older women having sex with teenage boys came into the public conscience.
-In the 1970's adults would chuckle about such escapades, but today these women are being sent to jail and having to register as sex offenders.
+This was before older women having sex with teenage boys came into the public conscience.
+In the Seventies, adults would chuckle about such escapades, but today these women are being sent to prison and having to register as sex offenders once released.